Sensitivity (electronics): Electroacoustics

 The sensitivity of a microphone is usually expressed as the sound field strength in decibels (dB) relative to 1 V/Pa (Pa = N/m^{2}) or as the transfer factor in millivolts per pascal (mV/Pa) into an open circuit or into a 1 kiloohm load.
 The sensitivity of a hydrophone is usually expressed as dB relative to 1 V/μPa.

 The sensitivity of a loudspeaker is usually expressed as dB / 2.83 V_{RMS} at 1 metre.
 This is not the same as the electrical efficiency; see Efficiency vs sensitivity.

 This is an example where sensitivity is defined as the ratio of the sensor's response to the quantity measured.
 One should realize that when using this definition to compare sensors, the sensitivity of the sensor might depend on components like output voltage amplifiers, that can increase the sensor response such that the sensitivity is not a pure figure of merit of the sensor alone, but of the combination of all components in the signal path from input to response.

+The sensitivity of a powered loudspeaker is defined as the signal level that, when applied to the input, produces maximum output.
+If the amplifier has variable gain, the gain setting must be specified to make the measurement meaningful.